-Phase I of the facility currently is under construction, and it is ahead of schedule.
-Phase I of operation is expected to begin in late 2010, and the company is required to produce at least \$8.0 million of new payroll, excluding benefits, in 2011.
+Phase I of the facility officially opened in mid-September of 2010 and minor work continues on punch list items while production builds to standard run rates.
+Third quarter 2010 reported wages total \$1.8 million with reported September 2010 employment of 243.
+Phase I of operation is required to produce at least \$8.0 million of new payroll, excluding benefits, in 2011.
 Payroll obligations increase each year thereafter.